Monash speed trial

 Frequently Asked Questions

-This trial does not place blame on trucks for the volume of accidents on the Monash.
+No, this trial does not place blame on trucks for the volume of accidents on the Monash.
 All road users have equal responsibility to share the road and drive safely.

 Why has this stage of the trial been cut short?